Six College Scholarships To Be Awarded For The Fall 2020 Semester

 The application deadline is 30 April 2020.
 You do not need to be an Association member to apply.

 The 506th Association College Scholarship Program was initiated from donations by SFC(R) Joseph F. Foster, Jr. (HHC, 2nd BN, 1969-1970) and SSG(R) Melissa D. Snock.
-It has since grown to the five scholarships we announce today.
-The Association will award two $1,000 scholarships and three $1,500 scholarships thanks, in part, to the generosity of, Carol Sullivan, John Lally, Clayton Paulding and Colin Kelly.
-Carol, Clayton, John and Colin have agreed to fund named awards within our scholarship program.
+It has since grown to the six scholarships we announce today.
+The Association will award three $1,000 scholarships and three $1,500 scholarships thanks, in part, to the generosity of, Carol Sullivan, Marilyn Overton, John Lally, Clayton Paulding and Colin Kelly.
+Carol, Marilyn, Clayton, John and Colin have agreed to fund named awards within our scholarship program.
 Carol's $1,500 award is named The NAVILLUS Foundation Award, while John's $1,500 award is the Marcia and John Lally Service Award.
 Colin and Clayton have named their $1,000 awards after fallen Currahees who died in the service of their country while serving in Iraq.
-Our fifth scholarship award for $1,500 is the Currahee Award and is funded by the 506th Association membership along with friends of the Association.
+Our sixth scholarship award for $1,500 is the Currahee Award and is funded by the 506th Association membership along with friends of the Association.

 The NAVILLUS Foundation is a family foundation that was headed by Lee and Carol Sullivan.
 Lee has passed away and Carol has decided to continue funding this scholarship in order to honor Lee and the men who served in his Company.
 This award is dedicated to Lee Sullivan and the members of B Company, 1st Battalion, 506th Infantry who served in the Republic of Vietnam during 1969 and 1970.